vishweshpenkar06/AI-Smart-Exam-Manager/README.md

 ### 🧠 1.
 CSP Timetable Generator
 Automates the creation of complex exam schedules using a **Constraint Satisfaction Problem (CSP)** approach with backtracking.
 - **Physical Constraints:** Ensures subject student counts Never exceed room capacities.
-- **Temporal Constraints:** No overlapping exams for the same branch or in the same room.
+- **Temporal Constraints:** No overlapping exams for the same branch or in the same rooms.
 - **Optimization:** Sorts subjects by complexity (student count) to guarantee the most efficient fit.

 ### 🛡️ 2.
 Social-Graph Isolation (Anti-Cheating)